romainbrette/AIS-geometry-and-axial-current/README.md

 * `fig9.py`: adaptation of the axial current at threshold

-Measure of the axial current near threshold and IV curve below threshold during adaptation: `adaptation_threshold_current_analysis.py`\
+Measurement of the axial current near threshold and IV curve below threshold during adaptation: `adaptation_threshold_current_analysis.py`\
 Currents are stored in: `RGC_threshold_current_adaptation.xlsx`\
 IV curves are stored in: `RGC_IV_curves_below_threshold_adaptation.npz`